 - other rules that affect their activities, even if these rules are not specifically directed at registered charities

-Registered charities are allowed to give tax receipts for donations they receive.
+Registered charities have rules to follow.
+For example, there are rules on giving of tax receipts for donations.
 People and businesses that donate and get these receipts can use them to reduce the income tax they owe to the government.

 Governments therefore give up large amounts each year that they would have collected in taxes if charities were not issuing receipts.
 Governments have therefore made rules to ensure registered charities are collecting donations, issuing receipts and carrying out activities for purely charitable reasons.